deezer/real-cloned-singer-id/README.md

 ## Disclaimer

 This repository is not meant to run as is.
-It has been trimmed down a lot since most of the experimental cannot be made public.
+It has been trimmed down a lot since most of the experimental setup cannot be made public.
 However, some interesting bits, such as the data pipelines for large-scale training or artist-level constrastive learning, are left here to serve as inspiration for future research in singer identification, music information retrieval, or even audio in general.
 Happy hacking!

 ## Reference